 At first, I was actually convinced that the fault is entirely on the client’s side.
 After all, I know what I was doing, I gave him what he wanted, and I made sure I did my job perfectly.
-He, on the other hand, was unsure of what he really wants, and that explained why he’s always asking for revisions every now and then.
+He, on the other hand, was unsure of what he really wanted… and that explained why he was asking for revisions every now and then.

-That’s quite annoying, and it is due to the volume of revision requests he made that lots of problems came up.
+That’s quite annoying.
+So, due to the volume of revision requests he made, lots of problems came up.
 Problems like the following:

-1. Increased project duration, which in turn, led to missed deadlines (a lot of them).
+1. Increased project duration, which in turn, led to missed deadlines (many of them).

 I can only recall a few instances wherein a client admitted a missed deadline as his fault.
 Most of the time, it shed a bad light on my company when it was them who missed the deadlines, not me.